 - Aluminium guide rail

-- Grinding spindle guards according to EC standards
+- Grinding spindle guards to CE standards

-- The mortising unit is optional
+- The mortar unit is optional

-Danibrum also proposes a combined machine for small producers HOB 410P from HOLZMANN, at the price of 3100 euro + VAT.
+Danibrum also offers a combined machine for small manufacturers HOB 410P from HOLZMANN, for €3100 + VAT.

 Machine features: